Skip to main content

 Though, to hit these protein levels as well as hitting other macronutrients such as fat and carbohydrates and calories it would be incredibly difficult without the help of protein shakes.
 Protein shakes allow you to take have a large amount of protein, with very few calories, carbs and fats (depending on which you go for) helping to reach your target for the day.

 Those who partake in exercise and consume protein shakes on the regular tend to have between 1-2 shakes a day.
-This is often split out through the day, ensuring one is taking post workout to give your body an instant hit of protein right after training.
 It’s important that you check the nutritional information of the shake you consume, as there can be some hidden added sugars and carbohydrates that you may want to be avoiding.

 You can never have ‘too much’ protein if, for example, you consume more than what is needed your body will simply just get rid (we won’t go into detail about that but we think you understand what we mean).
 It’s important to understand that, although protein shakes are an incredibly healthy way of hitting your protein targets, that you should not substitute them for getting protein in other ways.
 As for example if gaining them through sources of food you’re also gaining other vitamins, minerals and nutrients too.